InterviewsExclusive Interview With Kimberly Patlis Walsh, President of CRS

 The Russian invasion has also caused enormous damage to Ukraine’s internet infrastructure, promulgating the need for coordinated and bold responses.
 Geopolitics aside, the reality is any business that interacts with and/or depends on the internet for its existence can be a target, regardless of size.

-Therefore, it is extremely important to have proper business and cyber insurance plans implemented for any type of business.
+Therefore, it is imperative to have proper business and cyber insurance plans implemented for any type of business.

 Here Are Kimberly Patlis Walsh's Responses To Our Questions: